szarapka/drift-mongo/README.md

 Drift
 =====

-Drift is a multi-environment MongoDB migrations CLI tool for Node.js.
+Drift is a simple multi-environment MongoDB migrations CLI tool for Node.js.

 ## Installation